Limmud: Staff

 Limmud's first professional appointment in 1998 was of Clive Lawton as part-time Executive Director; he gradually became backed by a full-time administrator.
 In 2006 Limmud recruited its first full-time Executive Director, Raymond Simonson, former Director of UJIA Makor: The Centre for Informal Jewish Education.
 When Simonson became Chief Executive of London's Jewish Community Centre, now JW3, in 2012 he was succeeded by Shelley Marsh.
 She stepped down from the role in 2015.
 Mike Schindler was the Limmud Director of Operations and the senior professional in the organisation between March and August 2015, and then Dani Serlin was Acting Executive Director until February 2016.
 In February 2016, Limmud appointed Chief Executive, Eli Ovits, as senior professional.
 Ovits left in 2020.

 Limmud events in the UK

 Limmud Festival

 Limmud Festival (until 2017 known as Limmud Conference), takes place every year in the last week of December and is the organisation's flagship event.
 It was inspired by the CAJE conference in the United States and now attracts more than 2,000 participants annually; in 2015 the numbers rose to 2,750.
 A typical day at Limmud Festival includes around 200 sessions spanning religious, cultural and political aspects of Jewish life.
 After the first conferences at Carmel College (Oxfordshire), Limmud Conference has been held at Portsmouth Polytechnic (1984), Oxford Brookes University (1986–1994), Worcester (1995–96), Manchester (1997), the University of Nottingham (1998–2006) and Warwick University (2007–14).
-From 2015 to 2019 this annual event was held at the hotels surrounding Pendigo Lake, near Birmingham.
-The 2020 and 2021 festivals, held during the COVID-19 pandemic, were online events.
+Since 2015 this annual event has been held at the hotels surrounding Pendigo Lake, near Birmingham, except for the 2020 and 2021 festivals, held during the COVID-19 pandemic, which were online events.